mersalas/ecosa/README.md

 # ecosa
-Interpretable machine learning models for the prediction of antimicrobial activity of peptides
+Interpretable ensembled classsifiers for reliable prediction of antimicrobial activities of peptides